monero-project/monero-site/knowledge-base/moneropedia/address-book.md

 In order to browse @I2P sites or services with @Kovri, you'll need an address book.
 An address book will allow you to translate @I2P websites/services that use the `.i2p` [top-level domain](https://en.wikipedia.org/wiki/Top_level_domain) into an address that @I2P network will understand.

-Without an address book, you would be stuck using a @base32-address every time visited an @I2P website/service - and that's not fun!
+Without an address book, you would be stuck using a @base32-address every time you visit an @I2P website/service - and that's not fun!

 ### In-depth information